-Presentations are expected to be between 20 and 30 minutes.
-Please send abstracts of up to 300 words, attached in a Word document, with a short bio to technologyandsocialization@gmail.com by the 31st of August, 2024.
-Should you need any further information, do not hesitate to contact us at the same e-mail address.
+Presentations are expected to last 20 to 30 minutes.
+Please send abstracts of up to 300 words, attached in a Word document, with a short bio to technologyandsocialization@gmail.com by 31 August 2025.
+Should you need any further information, do not hesitate to contact us at the same email address.
 All information about the conference and the “Technology and Socialization” project can be found here.
 We are looking forward to your participation and to hosting you in Warsaw.

 Professor Szymon Wróbel